 Eastern Hill, on the edge of Corio Bay, was set aside in 1851 as the location for Geelong’s botanic garden.
 The Wadawurrung (Wathaurong) people had cared for this land for 60,000 years, and it had provided food, medicine, tools and clothing.
 Near the Gardens, middens provide evidence of a diet rich in plants, seafood and land animals.

-Today Geelong’s 7hec Botanic Gardens nestle within the greater 75hec Eastern Park.
-Unique in layout, they are compact yet extensively display plants and gardens of the 19th, 20th and 21st Century in a pristine environment.
+The gardens have evolved and developed over time.
+Today, the Geelong Botanic Gardens occupy seven hectares at the heart of Eastern Park.
+Unique in layout, they are compact, yet provide extensive displays of plants and gardens of the 19th, 20th and 21st Centuries in a pristine environment.

-The Friends support and celebrate the Geelong Botanic Gardens (GBG) as a place for:
+The Friends support and celebrate the Geelong Botanic Gardens as a place for: